The Drinfeld-Grinberg-Kazhdan theorem and embedding codimension of the arc space: Introduction

 where $\^a_\nu(X)$ and $a^{\MJ}_\nu(X)$ are variants of discrepancies called \emph{Mather} and \emph{Mather-Jacobian (log) discrepancies}.
 This establishes a direct relation between invariants of the local ring at $\alpha_\nu$ and invariants of singularities of the base variety $X$.

 On the other hand, the theorem of Drinfeld, Grinberg and Kazhdan \cite{Dri02} says that for each $k$-rational $\alpha \in X_\infty$ not contained in $\Sing X$ one has a decomposition

 where $Z$ is a scheme of finite type over $k$.
-Any formal neighborhood $(Z,z)$ satisfying the above property is called a \emph{finite formal model} for $\alpha$.
+Any formal scheme isomorphic to the formal neighborhood of $Z$ at $z$ - that is, the formal spectrum of $\^{\cO_{Z,z}}$ - is called a finite formal model for $\alpha$.
 The question of how finite formal models are related to the singularities of $X$ is still wide open.
 One particular approach to providing an answer to this question is found in \cite{BMCS22} for toric varieties and in \cite{BMC23} for curves.
 In both papers, it was proved that for certain divisorial valuations $\nu$ on the respective variety $X$, there exists a nonempty open subset $U$ of $C_\nu(X)$ such for all $k$-rational $\alpha, \alpha' \in U$ their respective formal neighborhoods $(X_\infty,\alpha)$ and $(X_\infty,\alpha')$ are isomorphic.
 Furthermore, after changing the coefficient field, the formal scheme $(X_\infty,\alpha)$ is isomorphic to a formally smooth extension of $(X_\infty, \alpha_\nu)$, the formal neighborhood of the generic arc $\alpha_\nu$.
 Proving the first assertion is relatively straightforward; the hard part in both cases is obtaining an explicit isomorphism for the second assertion.
 A major technical obstacle is that the results of \cite{BMCS22,BMC23} require a specific construction of a suitable coefficient field for $(X_\infty,\alpha_\nu)$, and it is unclear how to achieve this for a general variety $X$.

-The strategy of this paper is different: we start by generalizing the statement of the Drinfeld-Grinberg-Kazhdan theorem to arcs with arbitrary residue field.
+The strategy of this paper is different: we start by generalizing the statement of the Drinfeld--Grinberg--Kazhdan theorem to arcs with arbitrary residue field.